Mortgage rates dip back below 7% - KTVZ

 “Yesterday’s interest rate hike by the Federal Reserve will certainly inject additional lead into the heels of the housing market,” Khater said.

-He added that demand is declining as buyers navigate the unpredictable landscape, while other potential buyers remain sidelined because they can not qualify for a loan.
+He added that demand is declining as some potential buyers try to navigate the unpredictable landscape, while others remain sidelined because they cannot qualify for a loan.

 The-CNN-Wire